741 Colonel Ledyard Highway

 Discussion of alcohol served at existing cafes.

-Director Burdick stated that the department received a Change of Use application for a
+Director Burdick stated that the Land Use Department received a Change of Use application for

-smoothie shop called Blast of Energy located on Route 12.
-She stated that the owner now
+a smoothie shop called Blast of Energy located at 1598 Route 12, Gales Ferry.
+She stated that the

-wants to serve frozen shakes with alcohol.
-Director Burdick stated the LLHD considered the
+owner now wants to serve alcoholic beverages.
+Director Burdick stated the LLHD considers the

-smoothie shop a restaurant and that in their regulations adding the use of serving alcohol is
+smoothie shop a restaurant and that the zoning regulations do not prohibit the serving of alcohol

-door.
-The Commission stated they did not feel it was necessary for the owner to come in for
+The Commission stated they did not feel it was necessary for the owner to come in for a new site

 X.